rundeck/docs/docs/learning/howto/welcome-project-starter.md

 ### Pre-requisites

-The Welcome Project requires:

-*   Docker Desktop - the open platform for developing, shipping, and running applications on containers, [find information on installing it on your operating system here](https://www.docker.com/products/docker-desktop).
+*   **Docker Desktop** - the open platform for developing, shipping, and running applications on containers, [find information on installing it on your operating system here](https://www.docker.com/products/docker-desktop).

 ## Installing the Welcome Project

-To install the Welcome Project you need to download the latest release of the Welcome Project.
+To install the Welcome Project you need to download the latest release:

 :::: tabs
 ::: tab Community Welcome Project